dbaonguyen/Web_Programming_Project/README.txt

 How to run the website: node index.js or nodemon index.ejs or npm start

-Coupon code: COUPON50(will deduct the price by 50%)
+Coupon code: COUPON50(will deduct the total price by 50%)